itn-trust/itn-did-spec/README.md

 Here is how revoke operation works:

-- The ITN agent is responsible to verify that the initiator of the revoke request is the controller of the DID subject that will be revoked.
-The authentication method defined in the DID Document will be used to authenticate the controller.
-Then ITN agent perform the revoke DID operation.
+- The ITN Agent is responsible to very sender’s revoke request, the revoke request sender must be specified as a DID Document Controller and is authenticated by verifying the revoke request signature.
+The revoke request must be signed by the recovery key which is used before to generate the DID identifier.
+Note: DID Document is updated in the CAS and ledgers.

 ---